mxcai/iGREX/README.md

 Usage
 ===========
-The following help page provides quick reference and examples:
+[The 'iGREX' vignette](https://github.com/mxcai/bivas/blob/master/vignettes/iGREX.pdf?raw=true) provides a quick start for the usage of the package.
+The following help page also provides quick reference and examples:

 ```
 library(iGREX)